Zuma4/file-curator/README.md

 # file-organizer
-cli-based program for managing and organizing your files in bulks.
+command line-based program for managing and organizing your files in bulks.